Ashover Light Railway: The route

 1938 map showing the route of the railway from Clay Cross Works (top right) south and then northwest to Ashover.
 Station locations are marked but not named.

 The line started at Clay Cross Works, just above the northern portal of the Clay Cross Tunnel.
 From here, the line swung northwards out of the town, then curved westwards through 180-degree to avoid going through Clay Cross town centre.
-The problem with this route was the Chesterfield Road, now the A61, and crossing it required a steel girder bridge spanning 45 feet.
-The height had to be 16 feet above road level, which required a half-mile long approach embankment to be built.
+The problem with this route was the Chesterfield Road, now the A61, and crossing it required a steel girder bridge spanning 45 ft.
+The height had to be 16 ft above road level, which required a .5 mi long approach embankment to be built.
 The bridge and embankment were the only major pieces of engineering on the entire route between Clay Cross and Ashover.
 The bridge support on the west side of the road can still be seen today.
 Shortly after the opening of the railway, the Pirelli Tyre Company at Burton-upon-Trent had a large advertisement painted on the bridge therefore it became known as 'The Pirelli Bridge'.

 Several stations were provided along the line, with the main terminus and headquarters being Clay Cross & Egstow within the Clay Cross Works.
 Four further stations named Chesterfield Road, Holmgate, Springfield and Clay Lane were erected within the town boundaries of Clay Cross, with the next station being at Stretton.
 At this point the line was still continuing southwards, but soon swung north-westwards again to follow the picturesque course of the River Amber as far as Ashover.
 Stations along this section were Hurst Lane, Woolley, Dalebank, Milltown, Fallgate, Salter Lane (for Ashover), and Ashover Butts.